slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Failure is only the opportunity to begin again more intelligently."
 -- Henry Ford [1863]*

+> *"Fear is the main source of superstition, and one of the main sources of cruelty.
+To conquer fear is the beginning of wisdom."
+-- Bertrand Russell [1872]*

 > *"Failure is the condiment that gives success its flavour."
 -- Truman Capote [1924]*